You want smart political talk without the meltdowns?

 No, those are great points.

-My question though is what is the tipping point?
+My question, though, is what is the tipping point?

 Is there a tipping point?

-I mean, obviously Joe Biden can stay there as long as he wants.
+I mean, obviously, Joe Biden can stay there as long as he wants.

-I mean, it appears to be that he's got Hakeem Jeffries and he's got uh Chuck Schumer saying, let's let's let the polls level out and let's see if he can hang on and make his case.
+I mean, it appears to be that he's got Hakeem Jeffries and he's got Chuck Schumer saying, let's let the polls level out and let's see if he can hang on and make his case.

-ABC, by the way, their poll they asked they had a poll, he's getting buried Ipsos, and it's one of the worst polls for President Trump because it's like the panel of George Stephanopoulos' friends.
+And it's one of the worst polls for President Trump because it's like the panel of George Stephanopoulos' friends.

 And they never released any of the demographics, so you can't figure out race or age or anything like that.

-But uh but, you know, these polls have been bad.
+But, you know, these polls have been bad.

 Donald Trump, like in our last poll before the debate, Trump was up two points nationally.

-Uh but 68% of all Americans said the country was on the wrong track.
+But 68% of all Americans said the country was on the wrong track.

 They said the economy was getting worse, not better, 62 to 31.